 Dr. Maxon routinely made the short trip from Leamington to Wheatley and Romney Twp in Chatham-Kent to see his patients.
 His name appears on birth and death records in Chatham-Kent in the 1880’s.

-According to the 1901 census, he was retired and Dr. Maxon and his wife Mary were living with their son George and George’s wife Maud, in Leamington.
+According to the 1901 census, Dr. Maxon was retired from the practice of medicine and he and his wife Mary were living with their son George and George’s wife Maud, in Leamington.

 Dr. Maxon died on the 13th of July, 1908.
 At the time of his death he resided on Marlborough Street East in Leamington.
 He was buried at Lakeview Cemetery in Mersea Twp, Essex County.
 After his death, Mrs. Maxon applied for her husband’s Civil War Pension on the 24th of September, 1908.
 She died on the 21st of December, 1915.
 She was also buried at Lakeview Cemetery.